Blog Layout

 rental-agent-fees

 In Brisbane, management fees usually range from 7% to 9% of the weekly rent plus GST.
 Letting fees are generally one week's rent plus GST.
 Other fees, such as advertising, lease renewal, and inspection fees, can vary.
+It's important to look beyond just the management fee and calculate the entire cost of manging your property.
+Be on the look out for hidden fees.

 • Are there hidden fees in property management?